mbasso/styled-components-test-utils/README.md

 ```

 ### Chai
-To use styled-components-test-utils with chai, you have simply have to import the following:
+To use styled-components-test-utils with chai, you simply have to import the following:

 ```js
 import 'styled-components-test-utils/lib/chai';